SuteraVR/SuteraVR/README.md

 - **SuteraVR SDK**
   - You can upload avatars/worlds/items, and attach functions as you like by coding.
 - **Management of Permissions**

+## 🌼 Name Origin

+The name comes from the Sutera flower of the sesamum family, known as Bacopa.